 - 15 minutes visiting at the start of each study allows members to connect and form friendships

-- At the beginning of your meetings, you may want to use one or more One Word Answer Questions to initiate the process
+- At the beginning of your meetings, you may want to use one or more Conversation Starters and One Word Answer Questions to initiate the process

 - Divide into pairs or small groups of three to four people.
 Allow them to discuss a question and report back to the group.
 Many who are reluctant to present answers in the larger group are willing to share in a smaller group